PaperMC/docs/docs/paper/admin/how-to/basic-troubleshooting.md

 ## Consult With Developer

-If your problem is related to a plugin you use and you still don't know how to solve it, you can try to reach out to the plugin's author.
+If your problem is related to a plugin you use, and you still don't know how to solve it, you can try to reach out to the plugin's author.
 Many plugins have a way to contact their author, like a GitHub issue tracker, Discord support guild, Gitter, IRC, etc.

 If your problem isn't related to any plugin, you can come to PaperMC's Discord server and ask for help, or create a new issue on our GitHub issue tracker.